bmiller42/SETeams/testing.md

 You should see the app start up in the emulation device.

-If you have a better process for running app on running app on emulation device let me know.
+If you have a better process for running app on emulation device let me know.